Date of Award

 With increased focus by the media on the area of food and food-related hospitalizations and death, it would seem prudent to provide our children with the basic skills and knowledge necessary so they may protect themselves.
 This study investigates the possible effects of a Food Safety Training Component on children and their parents.

 Tonova, Todd W., "The Effect of Food Safety Training on the Knowledge, Behavior/Attitude and Health of Fourth Graders and Their Parents" (2001).
-Student Theses, Dissertations, Portfolios and Projects.
+Graduate-Level Student Theses, Dissertations, and Portfolios.
 47.